-Marc-Antoine Dilhac is professor of philosophy at the Université de Montréal and held the Canada Research Chair in Public Ethics and Political Theory (2014-2019).
-In 2017, he instigated the project of the Montreal Declaration for a Responsible Development of AI, and chaired its scientific committee.
-Since 2013, he has been Director of Ethics and Politics at the Centre de recherche en éthique (Center for Ethics, Montréal).
+Marc-Antoine Dilhac (Ph.D., Paris 1 Panthéon-Sorbonne) is a professor of ethics and political philosophy at the Université de Montréal and an associate member of Mila – Quebec Artificial Intelligence Institute.
+He currently holds a CIFAR Chair in AI ethics (2019-2024), and was previously Canada Research Chair in Public Ethics and Political Theory 2014-2019.
 He specialized in theories of democracy and social justice, as well as in questions of applied ethics.
-His current research focuses on the ethical and social impacts of AI and issues of governance and institutional design, with a particular focus on how new technologies are changing public relations and political structures.
-Marc-Antoine Dilhac has recently joined Mila as associate member and is director of Deliberation at the Observatory on the social impacts of AI and digital technologies.
-He holds a PhD in political philosophy from the Université de Paris 1 Panthéon-Sorbonne.
+He published two books on the politics of toleration and inclusion (2013, 2014).
+His current research focuses on the ethical and social impacts of AI and issues of governance and institutional design, with a particular emphasis on how new technologies are changing public relations and political structures.